-- 1. Analysis of Phosphate in Water.
+- 1. Analysis of phosphate in water.

 - 2. Effects of Heavy Metal Ions on Growth of Microorganisms

-- 3. Determination of Nitrate Ion in Water
+- 3. Determination of Nitrate in Water

 - 4. Acidity and Alkalinity in Drinking Water

-- 5. Sampling of NO_x (NO+NO2) and Particulates in Air
+- 5. Sampling of $NO_x$ (NO+NO2) and particulates in Air

 - 6. Salts (Ionic Compounds) in Water Gravimetric Analysis

 - 7. Measurement of Dissolved O2, BOD and Rate of O2 Absorption

-- 8. Oxides of Sulfur, Carbon, Phosphorus, Nitrogen and Calcium

-- 9. Preparation and Properties of Ozone
+- 8. Preparation and Properties of Ozone

-- 10. Detection of Fuel Components by Gas Chromatography
+- 9. Detection of Fuel Components by Gas Chromatography

-- 11. Copper and Arsenic in Treated Wood
+- 10. Copper and Arsenic in Treated Wood

-- 12. Ion Selective Electrodes
+- 11. Ion Selective Electrodes

-- 13. Partition Coefficient Determination
+- 12. Partition Coefficient Determination

-- 14. Colourimetric Analysis of Fluoride
+- 13. Colorimetric Analysis of Fluoride

-- 15. Kjeldahl and Organic Nitrogen Analysis
+- 14. Kjeldahl and Organic Nitrogen Analysis

-- 16. Chlorine: Determination of Forms of Aqueous Chlorine
+- 15. Chlorine: Determination of Forms of Aqueous Chlorine

-- 17. Calcium Carbonate Equilibria
+- 16. Calcium Carbonate Equilibria

-- 18. Adsorption on Activated Carbon
+- 17. Adsorption on Activated Carbon

-- 19. Laboratory Experiment to Support Term Project
+- 18. Laboratory Experiment in Support of Term Project

-- 20. Field Trips
+- 19. Field Trips

-- 21. Environmental Modelling
+- 20. Environmental Modelling